Newly Single Taylor Swift Spotted Out to Dinner in NYC

-Newly Single Taylor Swift Spotted Out in NYC with Jack Antonoff and Margaret Qualley
+Newly Single Taylor Swift Spotted Out in New York City with Jack Antonoff and Margaret Qualley

 Taylor Swift is single in the city!

-The "Anti-Hero" singer was spotted grabbing dinner in New York City with her friend and longtime collaborator, Jack Antonoff, and his fiancée, Margaret Qualley, just days after news of Swift's split from boyfriend Joe Alwyn.
+The "Anti-Hero" singer was spotted grabbing dinner in New York City with her friend and longtime collaborator, Jack Antonoff, and his fiancée, Margaret Qualley, just days ET broke the news of Swift's split from boyfriend Joe Alwyn.

 Videos and photos shared on social media show Swift smiling as she stepped out for dinner with the couple at Via Carota restaurant in downtown Manhattan, just blocks away from Cornelia Street, which was the inspiration for one of Swift's songs on her Lover album -- fittingly named after the street where she once had a home -- and believed to be inspired by Alwyn.